1

 Do You Have To Have A Five Year Plan To Be Able To Answer This Question?

 Surprisingly, most people don’t have a five-year career plan.
-In fact, an estimated 8% achieve their career goals because the remaining 92% don’t set themselves any at all.
-Indeed then, considering your future plans at all puts you among the minority.
-Thereby, preparing an answer to this question increases your chances of being hired enormously.
+In fact, an estimated 8% achieve their career goals because the remaining 92% don’t set themselves any at all, according to data from the The Health and Safety Executive (HSE).
+Indeed, then, considering your future plans at all puts you in the minority.
+Therefore, preparing an answer to this question increases your chances of being hired enormously.

 What the Interviewer is Looking for When They Ask This Tricky Question